ravindukd/ravindukd-portfolio/src/content/projects/p2-racuwu-official-blog/index.md

 ---
 # Official Blog of Rotaract Club of Uva Wellassa University

-Welcome to the official blog of the Rotaract Club of Uva Wellassa University.
+The official blog of the Rotaract Club of Uva Wellassa University.
 This blog is developed using Next.js and Laravel to provide a seamless and engaging experience for our readers.
-Stay updated with the latest news, events, and activities of our club.
+Stay updated with the latest news, events, and activities of the club.

 - **Title:** Official Blog of Rotaract Club of Uva Wellassa University
 - **Description:** A blog for the Rotaract Club of Uva Wellassa University.
 Developed using NextJs and Laravel.